Ring0s4u2Proxy/Kerberos-Introduction-and-Abuse/README.md

 How does a principal access a service using Kerberos authentication?
 	-First a request needs to be made from the TGS (Ticket Granting Server), then the Ticket Granting Ticket (TGT) is sent to the KDC.

-What information inside of the PAC or Privileged Attribute Certificate?
+What information is inside of the PAC or Privileged Attribute Certificate?
 The PAC includes information about the principal, such as their RID, domain group membership, user SID, group SIDS, a checksum which verifies that the PAC hasn’t been tampered with, and more.
 It basically contains the information pertaining to what the principal can do.